 Thrift stores and charity shops are a goldmine for potentially valuable items, and the vintage/retro market is still very strong.
 Many entrepreneurs make a lot of money by journeying around flea markets, junk shops and the like, using know-how and instinct to pick items they think will sell for a higher profit online.
 There is potential for huge profit margins here, and this type of startup is very attractive for many people, especially those who already have a little knowledge of antiques or valuable items.

-Another startup often overlooked includes the domestic services.
+Another startup often overlooked includes domestic services.
 Once seen as inferior work, many busy mothers now employ a local housecleaner at least on an informal basis and are willing to pay good rates for a job well done.
-This is a real-world startup which can flourish by word-of-mouth with little online presence; however a website or at least a social media page including a current telephone number is always advisable.
+This is a real-world startup that can flourish by word-of-mouth with little online presence; however, a website or at least a social media page including a current telephone number is always advisable.

 Many people are now turning towards online Virtual Assistants (VAs) to perform the role traditionally assigned to personal assistants, administrative professionals, marketing departments and more.
 There are many reasons for this, including the chance to hire someone more qualified more easily, or a client may not need someone full-time or even on a regular basis.

-Entrepreneurship is not easy, and is a choice not to be made lightly.
+Entrepreneurship is not easy and is a choice not to be made lightly.
 Many startups can be tested alongside a traditional job on a part-time basis, migrating to full-time if they prove lucrative.
-There are a myriad more options for startups than the ones outlined here, however as many entrepreneurs choose one of these or a variant to begin with, they can be considered some of the most reliable ways to start a business on your own.
+There are tons of options for startups, however as many entrepreneurs choose one of these or a variant, to begin with, they can be considered some of the most reliable ways to start a business on your own.